tinymce/tinymce-docs/_includes/configuration/text-color.md

 ## text_color

-The`textcolor` component adds the forecolor/backcolor button controls that enable you to pick colors from a color picker and apply these to text.
-It adds a toolbar button to enable this functionality.
+The `textcolor` component adds the forecolor/backcolor button controls that enable you to pick colors from a color picker and apply them to text.
+It adds a toolbar button to allow this functionality.

 **Type:** `String`